Kinzerai/git-lessons/Markdown instruction.md

 # Markdown Instruction

+## Headings:

 To create heading use number signs (#) before the word or phrase
 * # Heading level 1
 * ## Heading level 2
 * ### Heading level 3
 * and so on.

+## Unordered Lists:

+To create an unordered list, add dashes (-), asterisks (*), or plus signs (+) in front of line items.
+Indent one or more items to create a nested list.

+- First
+- Second
+- Third
+  - Indented 1
+  - Indented 2
+  - Indented 3
+- etc

+* First
+* Second
+* etc

++ First
++ Second
++ etc